MicrosoftDocs/winui-api/microsoft.ui.xaml/window_settitlebar_1494775390.md

 ## -description

-Enables title bar behavior on a XAML element.
+Enables title bar behavior on a XAML element when `ExtendsContentIntoTitleBar` is `true`.

 ## -parameters